Helm is one year old!

 So we got puzzled, we all had nice ideas, what we should make from them, and then it became clear we need a Package manager for Kubernetes, as there is no so easy way to install a set of Kubernetes manifests in one go.

 Hmm, also would be nice to share them between team members or community, and ideas just started to bump to our heads.

-So for the next 1.5 days we had fun off white-boarding our ideas, and making so prototypes.
+So for the next 1.5 days we had a fun off white-boarding our ideas, and making some prototypes.